ward/run/_posts/2023-04-16-rotterdam-marathon.md

 be because of what a dumb distance it is.
 My running career was nurtured on (albeit, badly Belgian measured) 5 kms, 10 kms, and 20 kms.
 Nice round numbers.
 The marathon?
 Something with wanting to finish in front of the palace of some now dead monarch, if memory serves.
-I think the major reason was though, that I realised I liked trying to run fast.
+I think the major reason was, though, that I realised I liked trying to run fast.
 I saw the marathon as something people moved up to to avoid having to go through the training to get faster.
 "Why run harder when you can slow down for longer?"